molmod/tamkin/doc/tutorial/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you have no Python experience yet, it may be a good time to learn the basics
 of the language.
+It may not be necessary to understand the basic TAMkin
+examples, but it will be beneficial in the long run.

-The following slides explain Python step-by-step from the
+The following slides explain Python step-by-step from the very beginning:
-very beginning:

     `Python for absolute beginners <http://molmod.ugent.be/code/static/python_beginners.pdf>`_